How to Secure DNS?

 DNS security mainly boils down to three main issues

 In principle, DNS security is a huge topic.
 In practice, it typically boils down to three main issues.
-These are data theft, DNS hijacking, and DDoS attacks.
+These are data theft, Domain hijacking, and DDoS attacks.

 Technically, the issue of data theft via DNS can be resolved by implementing DNSSEC, preferably in combination with HTTPS.
 In the real world, however, support for DNSSEC is nowhere near as widespread as support for HTTPS.